-- compensation should be set based on the responsibilities, skills, experience and achievements of each executive officer, taking into account competitive market rates; - compensation should be linked to individual and corporate performance by aligning our executive compensation program to company-wide performance, which we define in terms of economic performance and increases in shareholder value; - there should be an appropriate mix and weighting among base salary, cash incentives and equity awards, such that an adequate amount of each executive officer's total compensation is performance-based or "at risk."
-Further, as an executive's responsibilities increase, the portion of "at risk" compensation for the executive should increase as a percentage of total compensation; - compensation should avoid any arrangements that pay for failure; - compensation programs should be designed to provide appropriate performance incentives without encouraging executives to take excessive risks in managing the business and which emphasize our commitment to our core values; - strong emphasis should be placed on equity-based compensation and equity ownership in order to align the financial interests of senior management with those of the shareholders and to ensure the proper focus on long-term business strategies; and - compensation goals and objectives should be transparent and easy to communicate, both internally and externally.
+- compensation should be set based on the responsibilities, skills, experience and achievements of each executive officer, taking into account competitive market rates; - compensation should be linked to strategic objectives and to individual and corporate performance by aligning our executive compensation program to company-wide performance, which we define in terms of economic performance and increases in shareholder value; - there should be an appropriate mix and weighting among base salary, cash incentives and equity awards, such that an adequate amount of each executive officer's total compensation is performance-based or "at risk."
+Further, as an executive's responsibilities increase, the portion of "at risk" compensation for the executive should increase as a percentage of total compensation; - compensation should avoid any arrangements that pay for failure; - compensation programs should be designed to provide appropriate performance incentives without encouraging executives to take excessive risks in managing the business and which emphasize our commitment to our core values; - strong emphasis should be placed on equity-based compensation and equity ownership in order to align the financial interests of senior management with those of the shareholders and to ensure the proper focus on long-term business strategies; - strong emphasis on equity compensation also reinforces other long-term business goals including our commitment to high ethical, social and environmental standards in supporting our sustainable operations and supply chain; and - compensation goals and objectives should be transparent and easy to communicate, both internally and externally.
 Shareholders should be supplied with clear, comprehensive compensation disclosure.